Umami Pot

 Japanese Kabocha Salad

 Kabocha squash is delicious when simmered or roasted, but in Japan, it is also commonly enjoyed in salads mixed with mayonnaise.
-Try this Japanese Kabocha Salad recipe, which brings out the natural flavor and texture of kabocha to the fullest.
+Try this Japanese Kabocha Salad recipe—it perfectly highlights the natural flavor and texture of kabocha.

 ↓ Step-by-Step Recipe